 Keep in mind - regardless of where you get your tickets from, there are no tickets that allow you to skip the security line.
 This is mandatory as a safety regulation.
 In addition, skip-the-line tickets (again, irrespective of where you book them) means that you get to skip the ticketing line - not the entry line.
 The ticketing line is what will easily add hours to your wait time - so avoiding it will make a huge difference.

 Any tour of the Colosseum will be an incredible experience.
 However, while a self-guided tour is the cheapest option, there is not much information provided at any of the three sites.
 On a guided tour, you will not only get to see the Colosseum, you'll get to experience it.
 The explanations and stories you get with a professional guide make the arean come to life and undoubtedly enrich the experience.
 In addition, on a guided tour only will you get the chance to explore areas off limits to the general public - the underground tunnels and the upper tier.
 A visit to the Colosseum will likely be a once in a lifetime experience, so if you have the time and money to spend on a guided tour, it is definitely the way to go.

 What’s so incredible about the Colosseum, Roman Forum, and Palatine Hill?

 There’s a reason the Colosseum is one of the most visited tourist attractions in the world.
 Constructed in 70 AD, the amphitheatre once served as Rome’s epicenter for entertainment, hosting regular gladiator contests and other public spectacles such as animal hunts, mock sea battles, and more.
+Two exclusive areas of the Colosseum have only recently been opened for the public - the Underground and the Belvedere (the top level).
 Travel back in time with these fast-facts and get a glimpse into this fascinating arena.